Khan-amil/GameJam-StarterKit/README.md

 ## External projects and packages included

 Some projects and packages are included through openUpm:
-- [PlayerPrefs Editor] (https://github.com/Dysman/bgTools-playerPrefsEditor) (GPL3.0): A tool to easily edit PlayerPrefs in the Unity Editor.
+- [PlayerPrefs Editor](https://github.com/Dysman/bgTools-playerPrefsEditor) (GPL3.0): A tool to easily edit PlayerPrefs in the Unity Editor.
-- [NaughtyAttributes] (https://github.com/dbrizov/NaughtyAttributes) (MIT): A collection of attributes to enhance the Unity Inspector.
+- [NaughtyAttributes](https://github.com/dbrizov/NaughtyAttributes) (MIT): A collection of attributes to enhance the Unity Inspector.
-- [In game Debug Console] (https://github.com/yasirkula/UnityIngameDebugConsole) (MIT): A console for debugging in-game, useful for logging and testing.
+- [In game Debug Console](https://github.com/yasirkula/UnityIngameDebugConsole) (MIT): A console for debugging in-game, useful for logging and testing.
 - Cinemachine
 - TextMeshPro
-- Dotween
+- [Dotween](https://dotween.demigiant.com/download.php): A fast and efficient tweening engine for Unity, useful for animations and transitions.

 ---